-State laws, regulations and policies referenced in the specification are readily available to CMS upon request throu ıgh the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Service Type:

-Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the a authority to provide the following additional service not

-specified in statute.
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-Service Title:

-Physical Therapy

-HCBS Taxonomy:

 Category 1: Sub-Category 1:

 11 Other Health and Therapeutic Services 11090 physical therapy

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

 Physical Therapy treats physical motor dysfunction through various modalities as prescribed by a physician and following a physical motor evaluation.
 It is provided to individuals who demonstrate developmental, habilitative, or rehabilitative needs in acquiring skills for adaptive functioning at the highest possible level of independence.

 Physical Therapy requires a prescription by a physician and evaluation by a certified physical therapist (PT).
 The service includes evaluation, plan development, direct therapy, consultations and training of caretakers and others who work with the individual.
 A certified physical therapeutic assistant (CPTA) may provide direct therapy services under the supervision of a PT.

-This service may include clinical consultation provided to indiprograms or habilitation services providers. ividuals, parents, primary caregivers, and other
+This service may include clinical consultation provided to individuals, parents, primary caregivers, and other programs or habilitation services providers.

-A unit is equivalent to 15 minutes.

 Therapies available to adults in under the state plan are for rehabilitation needs only.
 Therapies in the waiver are above and beyond what the state plan provides.
 Therapies in the waiver are more habilitative in nature; habilitative therapy is not available under the state plan.

 Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-Services must be required in the plan of care and prescribed by y a physician.
+Services must be required in the plan of care and prescribed by a physician.

-$\textbf{Service Delivery Method} \ (\textit{check each that applies}) :$
+Participant-directed as specified in Appendix E Provider managed